risk-first/website/introduction/Development-Process.md

 Two reasons:

-1. You're [Meeting Reality](Glossary#meet-reality) all-in-one-go:  All of these risks materialize at the same time, and you have to deal with them all at once.
+1. You're [Meeting Reality](Glossary#meet-reality) all-in-one-go:  all of these risks materialize at the same time, and you have to deal with them all at once.
 2. Because of this, at the point you put code into the hands of your users, your [Internal Model](Glossary#Internal-Model) is at its least-developed.
 All the [Hidden Risks](Glossary#hidden-risk) now need to be dealt with at the same time, in production.

 ## Applying the Process